getbrevo/brevo-node/docs/EcommerceApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.EcommerceApi();
+var apiInstance = new Brevo.EcommerceApi();

-var createUpdateProduct = new BrevoNode.CreateUpdateProduct(); // CreateUpdateProduct | Values to create/update a product
+var createUpdateProduct = new Brevo.CreateUpdateProduct(); // CreateUpdateProduct | Values to create/update a product

 apiInstance.createUpdateProduct(createUpdateProduct).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);